openactive/openactive-es-example/README.md

 bundle install
 ```

-## Download and unzip Elastic Search
+## Download and unzip Elastic Search and Kibana

 Go to [the Elastic Search download page](https://www.elastic.co/downloads/elasticsearch) and download the zip file
 of the latest release.